anroots/kohana-commoneer/README.md

         // 'userguide'  => MODPATH.'userguide',  // User guide and API documentation
         'modulename'  => MODPATH.'kohana-module-template',  // Add Module Name & Path
     ));

+Replace 'modulename' and 'kohana-module-template' for your own name & path respectably.

 See it working
 --------------